What makes some people more vulnerable to addiction?

 Mental health concerns

-Psychiatric conditions like depression, anxiety, conduct disorder or attention deficit hyperactivity disorder (ADHD) create a greater risk for the development of problematic substance use and addiction.
-These types of conditions can cause difficulty controlling thoughts and emotions.
-As a parent, it’s important to be on the lookout to see if your child may be using substances to accommodate for these conditions.
+Mental health conditions like depression, anxiety, conduct disorder or attention deficit hyperactivity disorder (ADHD) create a greater risk for problematic substance use and addiction.
+As a parent, it’s important to be on the lookout for whether your child may be using substances to cope with their condition.

-It’s a good idea to talk with health care providers about the connection between psychiatric conditions and substance use.
-Managing and treating underlying mental health conditions, or understanding how emotional and behavioral problems can trigger or escalate substance use, is important for reducing risk and preventing co-occurring disorders (when mental health and substance use problems occur at the same time).
+It’s a good idea to talk with health care providers about the connection between mental health and substance use.
+Managing and treating underlying mental health conditions, or understanding how emotional and behavioral problems can trigger or escalate substance use, is important for reducing risk and preventing co-occurring disorders (that is, when mental health and substance use problems occur at the same time).

 Changes to risk over time